School of Art and Design News

 Mentor: Dr. Jessica Stephenson

-Kennesaw State University School of Art and Design and City of Kennesaw Collaborate on Public Art Project
+KSU School of Art and Design and City of Kennesaw Collaborate on Public Art Project

 Two custom sculptural benches designed by Kennesaw State University students were recently installed on the Southern Museum walkway in a collaboration between Kennesaw State University School of Art and Design and the City of Kennesaw.
 The benches were designed by students in the Master Craftsman program under the direction of Page Burch.
 Burch emphasized the win-win nature of the partnership, and said, “We believe the benches will complement and enhance their surroundings.”